 Schedule your free consultation with our Reno kidnapping lawyer today by calling the Law Offices of Kenneth A. Stover at (775) 502-1575.

 Nevada Kidnapping Laws Explained

 Nevada’s kidnapping laws are found in Nevada Revised Statutes 200.310 through 200.359 and break down the charges based on the circumstances of the crime.
 As stated previously, kidnapping has two different degrees, however sentences can be changed based on aggravating or mitigating factors.

 - Penalties for the felony crime of kidnapping can include:

 - Permanent criminal record

-contact the Law Offices of Kenneth A. Stover online now!
+If you are facing kidnapping charges, contact the kidnapping defense attorney at the Law Offices of Kenneth A. Stover online now!